 Headshot of Lucy Wallace

 Candid shots from work in prisons videos

-Dance To Be Free is changing the trajectory of women in prison nationwide through the healing power of collective dance!
+Dance To Be Free is changing the lives of incarcerated women through the healing power of Dance!

 Lucy Wallace, MA founded Dance To Be Free (DTBF) along with her Board of Directors in 2015.
 They started their weekly classes at Denver Women’s Correctional Facility and eventually implemented their teacher-trainings in January of 2016.
-Since then, they’ve expanded DTBF in Pueblo, Colorado, Nebraska, Washington, Arkansas, and Hawaii!
+They are now in 10 prisons in 6 states (CO, AR, MS, HI, NE and WA).

 We use dance to change the trajectory of women in prison due to the simplicity of healing Post Traumatic Stress Disorder through the body.
-DTBF weaves in cathartic choreography set to emotional music resulting in release, an increased sense of self and empowerment.
+DTBF weaves in cathartic choreography set to emotional music resulting in release, increased self-awareness and empowerment.

 Lucy bought Alchemy of Movement (AOM) in January 2010, a dance studio in Boulder, CO, after receiving her master’s degree in Psychology.
 Her psychology background led to the birth of Dance To Be Free due to the therapeutic and cathartic quality of her teaching style.